merenlab/merenlab.org/_posts/anvio/2015-05-11-anvi-refine.md

 {% include _toc.html %}

-As you know, hierarchical clustering in Anvi'o (that is necessary to represent a merged dataset as a nice looking tree) requires the maximum number of splits to be around 20,000.
+As you know, hierarchical clustering in anvi'o (that is necessary to represent a merged dataset as a nice looking tree) requires the maximum number of splits to be around 20,000.

 If you have more, one way to do it is to profile your dataset with an `--min-contig-length` value that eliminates enough short contigs from your analysis so you can merge everything without any issues.